 School strives to:

-- Provide a safe and secure environment conducive to learning
+- Provide a safe and secure environment conducive to learning (Click here to see the Policy: ST SAVA SCHOOL – CHILD SAFE POLICY AND STATEMENT OF COMMITMENT)

 - Employ qualified teachers and provide opportunities, through the NSW Department of Education – Community Language Schools program for further professional development